Overview of DC’s Adult Day Health Program

 Home Ownership

 The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that DC Medicaid will take it.
 Applicants for the State Plan Adult Day Health Program need not worry.
 As long as they live in their home, the home is exempt (non-countable).
-However, if they live in a relative’s home, they must have “Intent to Return” home in order for it to remain exempt.
-Note that other DC Medicaid programs, such as the EPD Waiver and Nursing Home Medicaid, have additional requirements for home exemption.
-Learn more about when Medicaid can and cannot take the home here.
+However, if they live in a relative’s home, they must have “Intent to Return” in order for it to remain exempt.
+Other DC Medicaid programs, such as the EPD Waiver and Nursing Home Medicaid, have additional requirements for home exemption.
+More on when Medicaid can and cannot take the home.

 Medical Criteria: Functional Need